'Crazy' Saudi oil price cuts seen reigniting market share war with Russia

-SINGAPORE, March 8 (Reuters) - Asian oil traders are bracing for another round of hefty price falls on Monday in key benchmarks Brent and Dubai after world’s top exporter Saudi Arabia slashed prices, reigniting a market share battle among key producers.
+SINGAPORE (Reuters) - Asian oil traders are bracing for another round of hefty price falls on Monday in key benchmarks Brent and Dubai after the world’s top exporter Saudi Arabia slashed prices, reigniting a market share battle among key producers.

 The world’s top producers including Saudi Arabia, Russia and other Middle East producers were last locked in a market share war between 2014 and 2016 as they tried to squeeze out shale production from the United States by reducing prices and offering more supplies to Asia.